raehat/trail-snaps/README.md

 # HOW TO SETUP EXTENSION IN YOUR LOCAL ENVIROMENT

+# Our dapp is not a hosted website, but a chrome extension, similar to metamask.
+We can't host it. so we request judges to install it locally, all instructions are in Github Readme

 - Clone the repository in your local enviroment
 - Open terminal
 - cd "trail snap"